 FFT horizontal scale: 2.5KHz/div

 What is the sample rate of the scope given the above settings?
-(Acquire, menu)
+(Acquire, menu) 50 kSamples/s

-What is the maximum frequency that can be analyzed without aliasing?
+What is the maximum frequency that can be analyzed without aliasing?25 kHz

 Use the scope markers to determine the amplitude in dBV and the frequency of the input signal.
-How do these compare to the theoretical values?
+How do these compare to the theoretical values? -3dBV, 2.5 kHz

 What is the frequency resolution of the FFT for these settings?
 How could you increase the resolution?
+Delta F = Fs/N = 50 kHz/500 = 100 Hz

 Change the acquisition mode to average.
 (Acquire, menu; mode; average)

 How does the FFT display change?
 Return the acquisition mode to sample.
+Reduces the noise/distortion components

 Increase the scope input channel vertical sensitivity in steps to 100 mV/div.

 Why does the spectrum display change?
-Return the vertical sensitivity to 500 mV/div
+Return the vertical sensitivity to 500 mV/div.
+The input signal hits the gain rail of the scope (clipping), so the FFT no longer sees a sinusoid.
+Instead, it sees a waveform with 2 input frequencies and their harmonics

 Increase the frequency in 1 KHz steps to 37.5 KHz and then to 62.5 KHz.
 Use the internal frequency counter of the oscilloscope to measure the frequency of the time domain signal.

 Why doesn’t the counter read correctly for frequencies above 25 KHz?
 (Hint: what is the sample rate?)
+The Nyquist rate of the scope is 50 kHz, so the fastest frequency possible to convert is 25 kHz without aliasing.

-show the mathematical relationship between fin, fout and fsample when fin>fnyquist
+show the mathematical relationship between fin, fout and fsample when fin>fnyquist f_out = f_in – f_sample*n

 Set the signal generator to 12.5 KHz sinewave.
 Adjust the FFT display to center the signal on the horizontal axis.
 Set the frequency span for 250 Hz/div and the vertical scale for 10dB/div.
 Change the FFT window from Hanning to Rectangular, Hamming, and Blackman-Harris.

-Which window results in the best frequency resolution? (>dV/df)
+Which window results in the best frequency resolution? (>dV/df) Rectangular

 Which window gives the best amplitude accuracy?
+All about the same

 Describe the purpose of windowing in your report.
 (Tektronix booklet for FFT module)

+Windowing allows you to sample a more representative waveform.
+For many cases, we are not sampling perfect sinusoids, and the ends of our sample may not align correctly as they should with a continuous waveform.
+This inconsistencies introduce high-frequency inaccuracies to our FFT.
+Windowing allows us to smooth out these inconsistencies.

 Square wave in the Frequency and Time Domain.